Search projects

 I-90 – SR 18 Interchange Improvements

 Growth in Snoqualmie Valley has made the I-90/SR 18 interchange one of the busiest in the state, causing backups during peak times and busy travel weekends.
-To improve traffic flow, WSDOT is building a diverging diamond interchange and adding two lanes on SR 18 between the interchange and Deep…
+To improve traffic flow, WSDOT built a diverging diamond interchange and added two lanes on SR 18 between the interchange and Deep Creek.

 Project